epam/ai-dial/docs/tutorials/quick-start-with-self-hosted-model.md

 Run `docker compose up` from the folder with the [docker-compose file](https://github.com/epam/ai-dial/blob/main/dial-docker-compose/ollama/docker-compose.yml).

-> By default a lightweight [llama3:8b-instruct-q2_K](https://ollama.com/library/llama3:8b-instruct-q2_K) model will be pulled and loaded into the memory of the Ollama server automatically.
+> By default [llama3.1:8b-instruct-q4_K_M](https://ollama.com/library/llama3.1:8b-instruct-q4_K_M) model will be pulled and loaded into the memory of the Ollama server automatically.
 >
 > You could specify the model via the environment variable `OLLAMA_MODEL`:
 >